 About the short courses

 The RSC’s short courses, usually held over a weekend, give up to 50 people the opportunity to receive additional professional training and develop expertise in particular refugee-related areas.
+Recent courses have included: Health and Humanitarian Response in Complex Emergencies; Palestine Refugees and International Law; and Statelessness and International Law.

 The International Summer School in Forced Migration fosters dialogue between academics, practitioners and policymakers working to improve the situation of refugees and forced migrants.
 The Summer School offers an intensive, interdisciplinary and participative approach to the study of forced migration.
 It aims to enable people working with refugees and other forced migrants to reflect critically on the forces and institutions that dominate the world of the displaced.